kkrue/Keyboard-Interval-Trainer/README.md

-# Keyboard-Interval-Trainer 0.5.0
+# Keyboard-Interval-Trainer 0.5.1-alpha
 Practice notes and intervals on a MIDI keyboard

 I started this project when I wanted my son to practice reading music, but I found that there were no good programs for practicing intervals on a MIDI music keyboard.
 I found note trainers, but they taught recognition of individual notes, which isn't too helpful.

 Thus I started this project and have been at it for some time.
 The program is much more comprehensive than other others I've seen.
 You can practice individual notes, intervals, chords, chord inversions, bass and treble clef, all the key signatures, and you can customize the system to produce notes over a range and set characteristics of the intervals (number of notes and spread).
-It's not completely finished, and I need to work on some rather minor things, such as when notes are separated by only a step, one should be offset.
-I'll get to those.
+It's not completely finished, so check back for updates.

 I'm mostly a backend developer, so the JavaScript code isn't too elegant.
 It doesn't use a fancy framework, I don't have a lot of tests, and it doesn't use webpack.
 It does work pretty well, however, and is reasonably clean.